-Fiasp, which is a fast-acting insulin asparte, is designed for dosing at the start of a meal or within 20 minutes of beginning to eat.
+Fiasp, which is a fast-acting insulin aspart, is designed for dosing at the start of a meal or within 20 minutes of beginning to eat.
 The insulin registers in the blood stream as quickly as two and a half minutes after application.

-“Generally individuals are well controlled in long insulin,” said Dr. Todd Hobbs, Novo Nordisk’s Chief Medical Officer for North America.
+“Generally individuals are well controlled in long insulin,” said Dr. Todd Hobbs, Novo Nordisk’s chief medical officer for North America.
 “But being able to hold down and keep the meal excursions from rising is going to have an effect on A1C.
-When individuals get close to their A1C goals — hit seven or eight — but can’t quite get over the hump, most of the time the barrier is meals.”
+When individuals get close to their A1C goals—hit seven or eight—but can’t quite get over the hump, most of the time the barrier is meals.”

-Fiap grew out of the company’s previous fast-acting insulin product, NovoLog.
+Fiasp grew out of the company’s previous fast-acting insulin product, NovoLog.
 With Fiasp the company improved the speed of initial insulin absorption rates by adding niacinamide (vitamin B3).

-“With Fiasp we’ve built on the insulin aspart molecule to create a new treatment option to help patients meet their post-meal blood sugar target,” said Dr. Bruce Bode, President of Atlanta Diabetes Associates and an Associate Professor at Emory University School of Medicine.
+“With Fiasp we’ve built on the insulin aspart molecule to create a new treatment option to help patients meet their post-meal blood sugar target,” said Dr. Bruce Bode, president of Atlanta Diabetes Associates and an associate professor at Emory University School of Medicine.

 Insulin aspart is a synthetic insulin manufactured from human insulin.
 A single amino acid is changed in the insulin’s chemical composition to help the insulin be absorbed into the body more quickly.

 The traditional knock against fast-acting insulin is that’s it’s also fast going, wearing off quickly as well.
 With Fiasp, Novo Nordisk believes it can continue counteracting that stereotype.